eeemile777/mshkltk/docs/api/reports.md

 ### Confirm a Report

 -   **Endpoint:** `POST /api/reports/:id/confirm`
 -   **Description:** Increments the confirmation count for a report.
-The backend should prevent a user from confirming the same report twice or confirming their own report.
+The backend must prevent a user from confirming the same report twice or confirming their own report.
 -   **Authentication:** Required.
 -   **Success Response (200 OK):**
     -   Returns the updated `Report` object.